-Occupational health and safety specialists collect data on and analyze many types of work environments and work procedures.
+Occupational health and safety specialists and technicians collect data on and analyze many types of work environments and work procedures.
 Specialists inspect workplaces for adherence to regulations on safety, health, and the environment.
+Technicians work with specialists in conducting tests and measuring hazards to help prevent harm to workers, property, the environment, and the general public.

 Duties